iq-coryp/documentation-testing/pages/concepts/company-tree.md

 The Verse also has operational teams, so they decide to use a Group created off the root Company Node.

-The "Captains" Group represents one of the many teams in The Verse and contains three Locations, named by manager: Malcom, Monty and Nandi.
+The "Captains" Group represents one of the many teams in The Verse and contains three Locations, named by their manager: Malcolm, Monty and Nandi.